Dynamic bidirectional coupling of membrane morphology and rod organization in flexible vesicles: Results and discussion

 Spherical and plate-like vesicles exhibit a qualitatively different curvature pattern (Fig.~\ref{fig:curv_corr}b,c).
 Rather than displaying two dominant curvature maxima, they develop multiple alternating regions of high and low curvature, giving rise to faceted or polygonal morphologies (Fig.~\ref{fig:curv_corr}d).
 These curvature modulations correlate strongly with rod position: regions of high curvature coincide with rod endpoints, while flatter regions align with rod midpoints.
 Consequently, the corresponding $c_{\parallel}(s)$ profiles increase monotonically from the rod midpoint to its endpoint (Fig.~\ref{fig:curv_corr}e).
 This correlation vanishes in isotropically packed vesicles with comparable $\nu$ (Supporting Fig.~{S7}), confirming that the observed curvature patterns are induced by smectic ordering.

 Together, these results explain why plate-like vesicles incur higher bending energies than linear ones.
 High-curvature regions are consistently localized at rod endpoints (Fig.~\ref{fig:curv_corr}e).
 Hence, the intrinsic curvature profile of linear vesicles naturally accommodates multiple smectic layers aligned along the vesicle's long axis.
 In contrast, in spherical and plate-like vesicles the orientation of smectic layers is not congruent with the global vesicle geometry, necessitating multiple localized regions of high curvature to accommodate rod endpoints, which in turn produce faceted morphologies and elevated bending energies.
 This mechanism accounts for both the higher energetic cost and the lower abundance of plate-like vesicles observed in Fig.~\ref{fig:bending_energy}.
+For larger system sizes, the curvature correlation remains similar for linear vesicles but weakens for plate-like morphologies, which display reduced faceting and smoother contours (Supporting Fig.~S8).
+This trend is consistent with the expectation that curvature-induced boundary effects become less important as vesicle size increases toward the bulk limit.
+For \textit{fd}-virus, the extrapolation length, characterizing the balance between elastic and boundary effects~\cite{Ribas1995}, is on the order of the rod length~\cite{Lewis2014}, suggesting that curvature correlations should become negligible only for much larger systems.